This guide covers the querySelector() and querySelectorAll() methods – how they work, when to use each one, and how to loop through the results.

 <script>

-let country = document.querySelector("#country");
+const country = document.querySelector("#country");

 console.log(country);

-Looping through Elements in NodeList with querySelectorAll using forEach
+Looping through a NodeList with forEach

-let name = document.querySelectorAll(".name");
+const names = document.querySelectorAll(".name");

-name.forEach((elements) => {
+names.forEach((element) => {

 });

-That’s it.
-Here are relevant posts on the topic:
+Here are related posts on the topic: